-The American Trucking Association reports that there are approximately 3.5 million professional truck drivers in the United States, and they handle about 71% of the nation's freight.
-Around one out of every 15 workers in the country is employed in the trucking business, indicating that the industry is generally stable and profitable.
+The American Trucking Association reports that there are approximately 3.5 million professional truck drivers in the United States, and they handle about 73% of the nation's freight.
+The industry is generally stable and profitable.
 However, it also comes with several cons, especially when it comes to drivers' health and wellbeing.

 On-the-Road Conditions